dionyziz/tidyarxiv/README.md

 # Description

-`arxiv` is a tiny script to run before publishing your paper on arXiv.
+`tidyarxiv` is a tiny script to run before publishing your paper on arXiv.

 First, you create an `.arxiv` configuration file within your project directory.
-Then you run `arxiv` on the root of your project directory.
+Then you run `tidyarxiv` on the root of your project directory.

-`arxiv` first copies over *only* the files you specify into a separate temporary *staging* directory (first creating a list of all the files you choose to *include*, and then excluding all the files you choose to *exclude*, if any).
+`tidyarxiv` first copies over *only* the files you specify into a separate temporary *staging* directory (first creating a list of all the files you choose to *include*, and then excluding all the files you choose to *exclude*, if any).
 It *filters* those files by removing unwanted